-WFD is currently implementing a three-year programme (2016-2019) to strengthen parliamentary practice in the national Parliament of Burma, while supporting MPs at the regional level.
+WFD is currently implementing a three-year programme (2016-2019) to strengthen parliamentary practice in the national Parliament of Burma.

 In partnership with the UK House of Commons, British Council, Irrawaddy Policy Exchange and International Republican Institute, the programme works with MPs, Committees, parliamentary staff and potential young leaders to improve the technical capacity of the parliament, encourage MPs to engage effectively with the people they represent and inspire a future generation of leaders.